WalletConnect/walletconnect-docs/docs/advanced/migrating-from-v1.0.md

 #### For Web3Modal v2.0 integrations

-If your are using our new redesigned Web3Modal v2.0 you can simply enable v2.0 using our feature flag `version: '2'` when injecting modal connectors.
+If you are using our new redesigned Web3Modal v2.0, you can simply enable v2.0 by using the feature flag `version: '2'` when injecting modal connectors.
 Here is a code example:

 ```typescript
 import { modalConnectors } from '@web3modal/ethereum'